 The Lincoln Chamber’s key Federal policy objectives for 2019:

-FISCAL RESPONSIBILITY – The Lincoln Chamber will again stress the need for federal officials to address entitlement reform and the lack of federal spending discipline as serious issues facing our country.
+FISCAL RESPONSIBILITY – The Lincoln Chamber will continue to stress the need for federal officials to address entitlement reform and the lack of federal spending discipline.
 Previous health care system overhaul legislation was enacted with a promise the new health care entitlement would produce substantial deficit reduction.
 The Trump administration and leaders in Congress have promised more competition and improved health system efficiencies.
-Health spending accounts for about 17% of GDP and efforts to control costs will require a dramatic change in the way the U.S. Congress operates.
-The Lincoln Chamber calls upon all members of our federal delegation to support greater fiscal discipline in order to create a more competitive climate for private sector job growth.
+Health spending accounts for about 17% of GDP and efforts to control costs will require bi-partisan cooperation with health system stakeholders.
+The Lincoln Chamber calls upon all members of our federal delegation to support greater fiscal discipline to create a more competitive climate for private sector job growth.

 INFRASTRUCTURE FUNDING – The Lincoln Chamber continues to be extremely concerned with how federal bureaucracy increases the time and costs of projects in Lincoln and across the state of Nebraska.
 We are, however, encouraged by the cooperation NDOT received from the Federal HWY Administration after our state legislature enacted National Environmental Policy Act assumption legislation with strong backing from the Lincoln Chamber of Commerce.
-We will work cooperatively with the U.S. Chamber of Commerce, the City of Lincoln and other organizations & coalitions to develop and advance solutions.
-Infrastructure funding will remain a primary focus of our federal policy efforts in 2017.
-We are encouraged by recent federal attention to our country’s vast infrastructure needs; regulatory reforms, funding stability, prioritization, and public/private partnerships can and should be a part of how we reform and reinvest in our infrastructure needs.
+We will work cooperatively with the U.S. Chamber of Commerce, our delegation of federal officials, and other organizations & coalitions to develop and advance solutions.
+Infrastructure funding will remain a focus of our federal policy efforts in 2018.
+We are encouraged by recent federal attention to our country’s vast infrastructure needs; regulatory reforms, funding stability, prioritization, and public/private partnerships should be thoroughly evaluated as we reform and reinvest in infrastructure.

-RESEARCH & ECONOMIC DEVELOPMENT – The Lincoln Chamber will place strong emphasis on supporting research‐ related federal requests that are complementary to the strategic plan adopted by the Lincoln Partnership for Economic Development.
-Capitalizing on opportunities for public/private partnerships that leverage such research to help create high‐quality jobs and build our innovation capacity is essential to Nebraska’s future growth.
-The Lincoln Chamber will work cooperatively with the University of Nebraska, 2015 Vision, the City of Lincoln and other organizations & coalitions.
+RESEARCH & ECONOMIC DEVELOPMENT – The Lincoln Chamber will place strong emphasis on supporting research-related federal requests that align with the strategic plan adopted by the Lincoln Partnership for Economic Development.
+Capitalizing on opportunities for public/private partnerships that leverage such research to help create high-quality jobs and build our innovation capacity is essential to Nebraska’s growth.
+The Lincoln Chamber will work cooperatively with the University of Nebraska, the Vision Lincoln group and other organizations & coalitions.